TaintedPhoenix/myflex-automation/README.md

                 }
             ]
         },
-        "cycle" : { //User wants to define blocks to serach for on a specific cycle day(s) "3" : { //Set priority block for cycle day "3" "query" : "Tadeu",
+        "cycle" : { //User wants to define blocks to search for on a specific cycle day(s) "3" : { //Set priority block for cycle day "3" "query" : "Tadeu",
                 "teacher" : "Tadeu",